-(a) Excluded from the calculation of diluted loss per common share are the effects of outstanding options, as the effect on basic loss per share would be anti-dilutive.
+(a) Excluded from the calculation of diluted loss per common share are the effects of outstanding options, as there is no effect on basic loss per share or it would be anti-dilutive.

 There have been no other transactions involving ordinary shares or potential ordinary shares between the reporting date and the date of completion of these financial statements.